SciRooPlot/SciRooPlot/README.md

     open html/index.html

 After building the library, you can write your own individual plotting programs and link them against the Plottting Framework.
-For inspiration you can have a look at the CMakeLists_USER.txt included in this repository.
-Just copy it to a location on your computer, rename it to CMakeLists.txt, create a Example.cxx file containing your main() function, create a `build` folder, `cd` into it and run `cmake ../`.
+As a starting point you can copy the ```example``` folder to some location on your computer and follow the instructions provided in ```CreatePlots.cxx```.
-This should work out of the box, but it requires to know where the Plotting Framework library is located.
+This example should work out of the box, but it requires to know where the Plotting Framework library is located.
 The easisest way to define this is by putting the following line in your .bashrc or .bash_aliases:
 ```
     source /path/to/repository/plottingframework/.plotrc